Colleges That Have Architecture As a Major: List of Schools

 Bachelor's Degree in Architecture

-An undergraduate program in architecture is designed to instill in students the fundamentals of the field and prepare them for entry-level positions and graduate school.
+An undergraduate program in architecture is designed to instill the fundamentals of the field and prepare students for entry-level positions and graduate school.
 Basic coursework can include:

 - Project management